A relevant post.

 In the past Cassandra would rely on others to help her with work on her cottage and I have been able to assist her with many tasks.
-This gave us a wonderful feeling of achievement as we had not needed outside help but managed to accomplish these tasks between us.
+This gave a wonderful feeling of achievement as we had not needed outside help but managed to accomplish these tasks between us.
 I also assisted her health-wise with a gentle fitness regime and suggestions on supplements and diet.
-I taught her Morris dancing in which she successfully performed for seven years and enjoyed it, however she now needs to live her life at an easier pace.
+I taught her Morris dancing that she successfully performed for seven years and enjoyed it, however she now tries to live her life at an easier pace.

 At first when dealing with clients, I often asked Cassandra’s advice on her methods of communication.
 After 10 years of dealing with a vast variety of clients, I am confident to deal with these alone.
-My spells and charms have a high percentage of success and I have assisted many within the community, bringing a deep sense of satisfaction when I have successfully helped others.
+My spells and charms have a high percentage of success and I have assisted many within the community.
+It is deeply satisfying knowing I have successfully helped others.
 This work is varied and unpredictable and each day brings a different challenge.

 Being a Wisewoman is not an occupation one can ‘retire’ from as Cassandra has discovered.
 She still sees clients providing readings and consultations, but the business aspect is my responsibility.
 It is difficult to make a business successful, it takes a huge amount of work, promotion and advertising for a number of years before one can profit from it.
 Fortunately I enjoy the promotion and advertising which has produced wonderful results.

 Image John Isaac

-The discipline concerning power of the mind was another important lesson as this skill is needed in everything one does, particularly in magical work.
+The discipline concerning power of the mind was another important lesson as this skill is essential in everything one does, particularly in magical work.
 The land and sea are abundant in power and harnessing its energies for one’s needs and desires is not easy.
 Creativity, curiosity and persistence can reap rewards from the Universe using the correct acquired knowledge.
-Awareness and desire is also needed along with the willpower, knowledge and wisdom.
+Awareness and desire is also essential along with willpower, knowledge and wisdom.
 To connect with the four powers: to Know, to Will, to Dare and to keep Silent requires the ultimate discipline.